2ndLetter/kubernetes-ftw/README.md

 - After a few videos in, I pivoted to the ACG Learn Kubernetes by Doing course to get my hands dirty
 - This was a great move!
 - The Udemy course is a GREAT resource
+- Definition file examples can be found [here](https://kubernetes.io/docs/concepts/workloads/)
+- Switching Gears:
+    - About 25% through the course I found I didn't properly record notes for definition files
+    - This is super important as these definition files build on each other
+    - I'm going to passively watch the rest of the course to get familiar with Kubernetes theory
+    - I'll take the course again from begining to end while properly organizing my notes
+    - "This Is The Way..."

+## Exam Tips:
-- Exam_Note: Read if exam takers recommend using the `kubectl edit` command versus editing the YAML files directly
+- Read if exam takers recommend using the `kubectl edit` command versus editing the YAML files directly
     - Udemy course, video 32 has related tips!
-- Exam_Tips: Learn the short form of commands [Example: `kubectl get <resource> <resource_name>`]
+- Learn the short form of commands [Example: `kubectl get <resource> <resource_name>`]
     - svc [service]
     - rs [replicaset]
     - rc [replicationcontroller]
     - ns [namespaces]
     - po [pod]
     - deploy [deployment]
-- Exam_Tips: SHORTCUTS
+- SHORTCUTS:
     - `-n=<namespace_name>` vs `--namespace=<namespace_name>`
     - `-A` vs `--all-namespaces`
-- Exam_Tips:
 - Use Imperative commands to save time during the exam (video 43/44)
-- Definition file examples can be found [here](https://kubernetes.io/docs/concepts/workloads/)
-- Exam_Tips:
 - Run `kubectl <command> --help` and pipe to grep for examples
 - Example: `kubectl expose --help | grep "kubectl expose"`
 - Look into creating an alias for kubectl = k (This may already be on some systems?)
 - Learn VIM quick commands, specifically around editing yaml files quickly
 - A lot of tips are located in 1min "videos"
 - If need to create a YAML for DaemonSet, create a YAML for a Deployment and vim the YAML
 - If creating via Imperative:
     - `kubectl create <object> ..` THEN `kubectl edit <object> ..`
     - Use `kubectl replace ...` to replace a running pod using a pod defnintion file
-- Switching Gears:
-    - About 25% through the course I found I didn't properly record notes for definition files
-    - This is super important as these definition files build on each other
-    - I'm going to passively watch the rest of the course to get familiar with Kubernetes theory
-    - I'll take the course again from begining to end while properly organizing my notes
-    - "This Is The Way..."

 ## Useful commands:
 - `kubectl --help` [Help documentation]
 - `kubectl get pods` [List pods in default namespace, add `-o wide` for more details]